 Your best bet?
 Speak to your child’s pediatrician first about your concerns regarding your child’s sleep issues and using melatonin.
 If you get the thumbs up then start with the lowest dosage.
 The general advice is to take melatonin 30 to 90 minutes before bedtime.
 In doing so, many children will respond to a lower dose (0.5 mg or 1 mg), according to the American Academy of Pediatrics.
 And most children who do benefit from melatonin don't need any more than 3 to 6 mg.4

 What Are Melatonin’s Side Effects On Kids?

-Potential, though mild, side effects of melatonin use in children include agitation, headache, dizziness and drowsiness.
+Potential, though mild, side effects of melatonin use in children include agitation, headache, nausea, dizziness and drowsiness.
 While it is not known for sure and more research on the long term use of melatonin in children is needed, it’s important to remember that melatonin is a hormone, and, as such, there is a possibility that it may affect hormonal development, including puberty and menstrual cycles.2

 The Bottom Line